-- 65. Under these Standards and Guidelines, the agency does not have the discretion to allow mining under NOIs within RRs.
+12 61.
+Under these Standards and Guidelines, the agency does not have the discretion to allow mining under NOIs.
 "Notices of intent for mineral operations under 36 CFR 228 shall not constitute authorization to operate within a RR."
 Klamath Plan at 4-111.
-A PoO, reclamation plan and reclamation bond is required for each proposed mineral operation in Riparian Reserves under the applicable Forest Plans, even if the agency believes an individual operation would not result in significant disturbance (the test for requiring a Plan in areas outside Riparian Reserves).
-Here, relying on the National/Regional Directives, both the Six Rivers and Klamath National Forest have stated to the Tribe that they believe they have the discretion to accept NOIs from mine operators, rather than require a PoO for all mining proposals with Riparian Reserves.
-Such a position violates the Forest Plans for these Forests and the NFMA and Organic Act and their implementing regulations. - 66.
-Individually and cumulatively, the impacts from suction dredge and other mining in and along these waters is significant.
-See Grunbaum ("Because of the potential significance of suction dredging in waters with threatened species, suction dredge operators are required to file a POP [Plan of Operations] that must be analyzed by the FS to determine terms and conditions necessary for protection of surface resources prior to approval."). - 67.
-"Watershed analysis is required prior to management activities, except minor activities such as those Categorically Excluded under NEPA (and not including timber harvest)."
+A Plan of Operation, reclamation plan and reclamation bond is required for each proposed mineral operation in Riparian Reserves under the applicable Forest Plans, even if the agency believes an individual operation would not result in significant disturbance (the test for requiring a Plan in areas outside Riparian Reserves).
+Here, both the Six Rivers and Klamath National Forest have both stated to the Tribe that they believe they have the discretion to accept NOIs from mine operators, rather than require a Plan for all mining proposals with Riparian Reserves.
+Such a position violates the 21 Forest Plans for these Forests and the NFMA and Organic Act and their implementing 22 regulations.

+62. Individually and cumulatively, the impacts from suction dredge and other mining in and along these waters is significant.
+See Grunbaum ("Because of the potential significance of suction dredging in waters with threatened species, suction dredge operators are required to file a

+POP [Plan of Operations] that must be analyzed by the FS to determine terms and conditions necessary for protection of surface resources prior to approval.").

+63. "Watershed analysis is required prior to management activities, except minor activities such as those Categorically Excluded under NEPA (and not including timber harvest)."
 Klamath Plan, Chp.
 4-25, 6-26.
 "Within Key Watersheds, require restoration and mitigation measures in mineral operating plans as needed to prevent degradation of the riparian resource.
 Also require a performance bond sufficient enough to restore the damaged area."
 Chp.
 4-26, 6-37.
 "Watershed analyses must be completed before initiating actions within a Key Watershed, except that in the short term, until watershed analysis can be completed, minor activities such as those that would be categorically excluded under NEPA regulations (except timber harvest) may proceed if they are consistent with Aquatic Conservation Strategy Objectives and Riparian Reserves and standards and guidelines are applied.
 Timber harvest, including salvage, cannot occur in Key Watersheds without a watershed analysis."
 Chp.
 4-26, 6-38.
-The Forest Service has not conducted, and does not intend to conduct the required Watershed Analysis for each of the suction dredge, highbanking and mechanical sluicing operations listed in Paragraphs 3 and 5 in violation of the Klamath (and Six Rivers) Forest Plans and the NFMA accordingly.
-Pursuant to the National/Regional Directives, the Forest Service will not conduct a Watershed Analysis for any future mining operation in a RR conducted pursuant to a NOI.
+The Forest Service has not conducted, and does not intend to conduct the required Watershed Analysis for each of the proposed suction dredge and mechanical sluicing operations in the Six Rivers and Klamath National Forests - in violation of the Klamath (and Six Rivers) Forest Plans and the NFMA accordingly.

-68. By failing to comply with and implement the Minerals Management Standards and Guidelines and to meet the intent of the ACS, the Forest Service has failed to ensure that its management actions and/or inactions are based on and consistent with the NFP and the Six Rivers and Klamath Forest Plans, in violation of the NFMA, 16 U.S.C. § 1604(i) (2004).
+64. By failing to comply with and implement the Minerals Management Standards and Guidelines and to meet the intent of the ACS, the Forest Service has failed to ensure that its management actions and/or inactions are based on and consistent with the NFP and the Six Rivers and Klamath Forest Plans, in violation of the NFMA, 16 U.S.C. § 1604(i) (2004).
 The Forest Service has therefore acted arbitrarily, capriciously, and contrary to law.